neondatabase/website/content/docs/introduction/plans.md

 ### Features

 - Compute size up to 4 vCPUs and 16 GB RAM, _Autosuspend_ (**5 minutes+** or never)
-- Advanced Postgres features including connection pooling, logical replication, and 60+ Postgres extensions
+- Advanced Postgres features, including connection pooling, logical replication, and 60+ Postgres extensions
 - Neon features such as branching, point-in-time restore up to **7 days** in the past, time travel connections, and more
 - [Standard support](/docs/introduction/support)